-Built in 1946, the small but venerable River Music Hall located within the River’s studio in Haverhill, MA has hosted more than 850 stirring live performances.
+Built in 1946, the small but venerable River Music Hall located within the River’s studio in Haverhill, MA has hosted a long list of stirring live performances.
 In many cases, these intimate performances have occurred in front of lucky River listeners, and the songs recorded over the years are a staple of 92.5 The River’s daily offerings.

 If these walls could talk

 In 1946, long before the advent of commercial FM radio, WHAV-AM was built in downtown Haverhill.
 It was a grand structure for a radio station of the day, and it was built around the idea of broadcasting live musical performances.
 A cavernous studio was built on the top floor of the station specifically for this purpose.
 This studio measured 30′ long, 20′ wide and 16′ high, with exotic, acoustically designed walls and ceilings.
 All of the surfaces were either curved or tilted to prevent echoes and to improve the sound.
 There was even a grand piano installed.
 Show more

 Thus began the era of live radio performances at WHAV-AM.
 Listeners would wake up to the sounds of live Big Band music coming from their AM radios as WHAV became an important local radio station.
 This continued until the end of the 1950′s, when Rock ‘n’ Roll came on the scene and changed music forever.
 The era of recorded music had arrived, and the “45″ swept away live music from the airwaves—seemingly forever.
 Soon the live music stopped at WHAV-AM and the beautiful performance studio was left quiet.
 Over time, small rooms were retrofitted into part of the cavernous hall for mundane clerical functions.